thibaudcolas/draftjs-conductor/README.md

 `registerCopySource` will ensure the clipboard contains a full representation of the Draft.js content state on copy, while `handleDraftEditorPastedText` retrieves Draft.js content state from the clipboard.
 Voilà!
 This also changes the HTML clipboard content to be more semantic, with less styles copied to other word processors/editors.

+You can also use `getDraftEditorPastedContent` method and set new EditorState by yourself.
+It is useful when you need to do some transformation with content (for example filtering unsupported styles), before past it in the state.

 Note: IE11 isn’t supported, as it doesn't support storing HTML in the clipboard, and we also use the [`Element.closest`](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) API.

 ### Editor state data conversion helpers